Process-Driven Autoformalization in Lean 4: Introduction

+The unique strength of \dataset lies in its inclusion of \textit{both statements and their corresponding proofs in natural and formal languages}.
+This approach enables a comprehensive evaluation of model autoformalization outputs, contrasting with existing datasets~\citep{JiangMMA2023,Ying2024LeanWorkbook}, which focus solely on statements.
+There are three key reasons for appending proofs to theorem statements in \dataset, each contributing to improved \textbf{data quality}, \textbf{evaluation granularity}, and \textbf{process-driven enhancement}.
+First, including proofs provides valuable context that aids in the generation of higher-quality statements during the dataset construction phase.
+This context also serves as a prompt, potentially enhancing the performance of autoformalization models.

+More importantly, formal languages offer syntactic rigidity that allows for automatic assessment by compilers.
+These compilers deliver detailed feedback on generated proofs, eliminating ambiguity in formal language generation~\citep{Kaiyu2023Leandojo}.
+By utilizing both statements and proofs, \dataset facilitates comprehensive feedback from the Lean 4 compiler\footnote{Details of the Lean 4 compiler are provided in Appendix~\ref{app:Lean 4-Compilation}.}, enabling strict assessments of syntax and semantic integrity in reasoning logic.
+Lastly, we can leverage the precise feedback naturally provided by Lean 4 compilers to improve autoformalization.
+Building on \dataset, our \method is distinct from existing informal mathematical reasoning methods that rely heavily on human or machine annotation~\citep{LightmanStep2023, WangShepherd2023}.

-Building on these advancements, we propose to leverage the precise feedback naturally provided by Lean 4 compilers to improve autoformalization, as illustrated in~\Cref{fig:method-overview}.
-This approach is distinct from existing informal methods that rely heavily on human or machine annotation~\citep{LightmanStep2023, WangShepherd2023}.
-Our extensive experiments demonstrate that our process-supervised verifier (PSV) can significantly enhance the autoformalizer, enabling it to achieve higher performance in autoformalization using less filtered training data.
-Moreover, when the PSV is fine-tuned with higher-quality training data, which includes detailed process information, it can leverage the data more effectively, resulting in even greater improvements in autoformalization.
-We summarize our key contributions as follows: \begin{itemize} \item We construct a pioneer dataset \name for evaluating autoformalization in Lean 4, encompassing the complete process from natural language questions to formal proofs. \item We propose a method that harnesses the power of formal languages to offer precise feedback on the reasoning process, thereby enhancing the autoformalization capabilities of LLMs. \item We conduct a comprehensive study regarding \name and method to bridge informal and formal reasoning in Lean 4. \end{itemize}
+Extensive experiments demonstrate that \method significantly enhances autoformalization in Lean 4, achieving better results with less training data.
+When fine-tuned with higher-quality data, \method utilizes this information effectively, leading to further improvements.
+Our key contributions are: \begin{itemize} \item We construct an extensive pioneer dataset \dataset for evaluating autoformalization in Lean 4, encompassing the complete process from natural language questions to formal proofs. \item We propose a process-driven framework \method that leverages formal languages to provide process feedback on reasoning, enhancing the autoformalization capabilities of LLMs. \item We conduct a comprehensive study featuring robust quantitative and qualitative analysis, along with human evaluation.
+We fully open-source \dataset and \method to facilitate research. \end{itemize}